knpuniversity/blog/behat-symfony.md

 ## Configure it

 But it's still not enough.
 By default `FriendsOfBehat\SymfonyExtension` tries to load `config/bootstrap.php`.
-But in Symfony 5, we don't have that file!
+But in Symfony 5 or higher, we don't have that file!
 No problem.

 Because Behat is a test system, we can use the same configuration as, for example, PHPUnit.
 In this case, we can use the same bootstrap file.
 The only problem is that, unless you already